ap4y/ap4y_me/content/about/_index.md

 I'm fluent with modern javascript and frontend frameworks (prefer react), css and webpack.
 I'm comfortable using d3.js and have done a lot of work around analytics dashboards.

-I also have done quite a bit of iOS development and comfortable using both swift and objective-c and react native (preferred).
+I also have done quite a bit of iOS development and comfortable using both swift, objective-c and react native (preferred).
 I have experience implementing highly customised UI and animations, web API communication and local data persistence.

 My main OS is Gentoo Linux and I have a lot of experience managing linux deployments across various hosting platforms.